steven-exarcos/pass-documentation/developer-documentation/data-loaders/grant-loader.md

 java -jar jhu-grant-loader-1.8.0-SNAPSHOT.jar -a load file:./grant-data.csv
 ```

 In another example below, `startDateTime` and `awardEndDate` are used as parameters to limit the date range of the grant data.
-Since no action is specified, the default is to perform a pull followed directly by a load, using the default source connection.
+Since no action is specified, the default is to perform a pull followed directly by a load, using the default connection source.

 ```shell
 java -jar jhu-grant-loader-1.8.0-SNAPSHOT.jar -startDateTime <yyyy-mm-dd hh:mm:ss.m{mm}> -awardEndDate <MM/dd/yyyy>